Jerzy Grotowski: Theatre of Productions

-Grotowski made his directorial debut in 1958 with the production Gods of Rain, which introduced his bold approach to text, which he continued to develop throughout his career, influencing many subsequent theatre artists.
+Grotowski made his individual directorial debut in 1958 with the production Gods of Rain, which introduced his bold approach to text, which he continued to develop throughout his career, influencing many subsequent theatre artists.
 Later in 1958, Grotowski moved to Opole, where he was invited by the theatre critic and dramaturg Ludwik Flaszen to serve as director of the Theatre of 13 Rows.
 There he began to assemble a company of actors and artistic collaborators which would help him realize his unique vision.
-It was also there that he began to experiment with approaches to performance training, which enabled him to shape the young actors - initially allocated to his provincial theatre - into the transformational artists they eventually became.
-Although his methods were often contrasted to those of Konstantin Stanislavski, he admired Stanislavski as "the first great creator of a method of acting in the theatre" and praised him for asking "all the relevant questions that could be asked about theatrical technique."
+It was also there that he began to experiment with approaches to performance training, which enabled him to shape young actors.
+Although his methods were often contrasted to those of Konstantin Stanislavski, he admired the Russian as "the first great creator of a method of acting in the theatre" and praised him for asking "all the relevant questions that could be asked about theatrical technique."

 Among the many productions for which his theatre company became famous were Orpheus by Jean Cocteau, Shakuntala based on text by Kalidasa, Dziady (Forefathers' Eve) by Adam Mickiewicz, and Akropolis by Stanisław Wyspiański.
 This last production was the first complete realization of Grotowski's notion of "poor theatre."
 In it the company of actors (representing concentration camp prisoners) build the structure of a crematorium around the audience while acting out stories from the Bible and Greek mythology.
 This conceptualization had particular resonance for the audiences in Opole, as the Auschwitz concentration camp was only sixty miles away.
 Akropolis received much attention and could be said to have launched Grotowski's career internationally due to inventive and aggressive promotion by visiting foreign scholars and theatre professionals.
 A film of the production was made with an introduction by Peter Brook, which constitutes one of the most accessible and concrete records of Grotowski's work.